Air fryers sold at Walmart, Target, Kohls recalled

 Consumers can find a model number on the bottom of each unit or the unit’s power cord.

 The recalled air fryers were sold in black or cinnamon colors between Aug.
 2021 through Oct.
-2023.
+2023, retailing for between $60 and $190, depending on the model.

 Recalled units should no longer be used, and consumers can receive a full refund.
-For more details, CLICK HERE.
+Visit the recall website for more details.